 Domestic Abuse: a Serious Problem in LA

 Domestic Abuse cases are serious for multiple reasons.
 First, violence against family members or partners/ ex-partners is a nationwide problem.
 Louisiana is ranked 2nd in the nation for homicides of women committed by men.
 The rate of female victims killed by male offenders is up for the fifth, consecutive year.
 69% of those homicides involved firearms.
-The statistics are alarming; you can read more of them here.

 Secondly, cases like these are also serious for the accused.

 Criminal Case and Protective Orders

 Louisiana has a list of revised statutes to criminalize domestic abuse, which is designed to protect the victims.
 The victims of these cases are girlfriends, boyfriends, spouses and/or partners or people who were formerly spouses/ partners or live-in girlfriend/boyfriend.
 The offenses start small, as a misdemeanor battery (LA R.S.14:35.3) or a misdemeanor assault (LA R.S.14:38).
 The offenses escalate to felonies if a weapon is involved (LA R.S.14:37.7) or when there are multiple convictions of the misdemeanors.

 Prosecutors and Courts treat domestic abuse cases very seriously.
 Therefore, the punishments and collateral consequences are severe.
 The offenses are enhanceable, which means with each conviction, there will be a harsher punishment and additional fines.
 Additionally, the prosecutor is likely to seek a protective order/ restraining order to prohibit contact with the victim.
 These orders can be difficult to comply with; the orders may keep you from going to your home or contacting your children.
 Lastly, protective orders can also prohibit you from possessing a firearm while the order is active.